Guest Blogger: Dr. Nivine Richie, Chair of the Cameron School of Business’ Department of Economics and Finance

 Today, students deciding between graduate school and the CFA designation no longer have to choose.
 The Master of Science in Finance and Investment Management delivers a traditional M.S.
 Finance degree that is aligned with the CFA Candidate Body of Knowledge.

-To learn more or receive updates about Cameron’s new Master of Science in Finance and Investment Management degree program, click here.
+To learn more or receive updates about Cameron’s Master of Science in Finance and Investment Management degree program, please submit the form below.